WP Simple Pay Blog

 Last updated on

-If you sell a subscription service, you understand the importance of keeping customers for as long as possible.
-New customers are great, but long-term customers are the foundation of a healthy business.
+If you sell subscription-based products or services, you already understand the importance of keeping customers for as long as possible.
+While new customers are great, long-term customers are the foundation of a healthy business.

 1. Determine Where the Churn Occurs

 Naturally, your first step to preventing churn is to determine why it happens.
 In many cases, the bulk of churn has a single, fixable cause.
-You could pour over your analytics, watch user sessions, and run A/B tests all day, but the best way to identify churn is by talking to your customers.
+You could pour over your analytics, watch user sessions, and run A/B tests all day, but the best way to identify churn is by communicating directly with your customers.

-Make a small list of objections from ex-customers then methodically address each, no matter how minor you think they are.
+Once you’ve started collecting feedback from cancelled subscribers using confirmation emails, make a small list of objections from ex-customers and then methodically address each one.
 Each fix could represent a customer who sticks around.

-Your onboarding sequence should walk the user straight to the thing they find most valuable – their reason for using your service.
-It should help them realize some benefit as quickly as possible so they think, “I’m glad I bought this.”
+Your onboarding sequence should lead the user straight to the component they find most valuable—their reason for using your product or service in the first place.
+It should help them realize some benefits as quickly as possible so they think, “I’m glad I bought this.”

 3. Identify At-Risk Customers

 Most customers exhibit certain signs before churning.
 If you figure out the signs, you can keep your eyes out for customers who are about to churn.
-Then you can intervene to stop it.
-This tactic is so powerful that it’s one of the most popular churn-prevention tactics.
+Then, you can take the steps necessary to stop it.

 For instance, SaaS companies typically recognize inactivity as a sign of churn.
 If a user doesn’t log in for, say, two weeks, they are considered at-risk.
-At-risk customers might receive re-engagement emails or a call from a salesperson.
+At-risk customers should receive re-engagement emails.

 4. Educate with Documentation